tylertitsworth/5th-age-srd/Classes/Druid.md

 **Effect:** You shift into beast form.

-_Weapons:_ You cannot use normal weapons or shields, but you can attack using your natural weapons such as claws and fangs as an unarmed attack without penalty, with a d6 damage die.
-You can use two-weapon fighting (reroll natural 2 on attack) with your natural weapons.
+_Weapons:_ You cannot use normal weapons or shields, but you can attack using your _Natural Attack_ power.
+You can use two-weapon fighting (reroll natural 2 on attack) with your _Natural Attack_ power.

 _Magic items:_ Your magic items stick with you and you get the benefit of their default bonuses, except weapons and shields.
 You can use bracers to improve your unarmed attacks, like a monk.